talibanta/talibanta/README.md

 Hi there 👋

-I am Bassirou a Senegalese living in Korea.
+I am Bassirou and I am Senegalese.

 I am interested on Systems Modeling (model-based and data-driven) and their computation with numerical or machine learning methods.